James River – Upper & Middle

 The Madison Heights boat ramp is located across the river from downtown Lynchburg in Amherst County.
 The ramp is concrete and suitable for canoes and most river boats.
-This float is relatively easy as the river is generally wide and shallow with a number of shallow ledges.
+It is not uncommon for small prop boats and jet boats to launch and run upstream given adequate river flows.
+The float to Joshua Falls is relatively easy as the river is generally wide and shallow with a number of shallow ledges.
 Be sure to stay on the left bank of the river when passing Percival’s Island at the beginning of the float to avoid a dam on the right side of the island.
 A slide suitable for canoes and kayaks is available at Joshua Falls, located at the end of Rt.
 726 near the Campbell/Appomattox County line.
 Smallmouth bass and redbreast sunfish provide most of the fishing action, but musky and channel catfish may be caught as well.

 Joshua Falls to Bent Creek Map

 Distance: 15.3 miles

 A canoe slide is available at Joshua Falls, located at the end of Rt.
 726 near the Campbell/Appomattox County line.
 The access point at Bent Creek is a concrete ramp suitable for canoes or very small boats.
 This access is located immediately upstream from the Rt.
 60 bridge.
 A long, but relatively easy float lies between these two points.
 The river is generally wide and shallow, with small and infrequent riffles/ledges.
 Fishing is best for smallmouth bass and redbreast sunfish.
 Channel catfish can also be caught in this section.